-V. Individual and Cultural Diversity - Awareness, sensitivity and skills in working professionally with diverse individuals, groups and communities who represent

-A. Self as shaped by individual and cultural diversity (e.g., cultural, individual, and role differences, including those based on age, gender, gender identity,

-Does Not Meet Expectations Readiness for Practicum Well Developed Competence Has difficulty recognizing prejudices Knowledge, awareness, and understanding of one's own dimensions of diversity and attitudes towards diverse others.
+V. Individual and Cultural Diversity - Awareness, sensitivity and skills in working professionally with diverse individuals, groups and communities who represent A. Self as shaped by individual and cultural diversity (e.g., cultural, individual, and role differences, including those based on age, gender, gender identity, Does Not Meet Expectations Readiness for Practicum Well Developed Competence Has difficulty recognizing prejudices • Knowledge, awareness, and understanding of one's own dimensions of diversity and attitudes towards diverse others.
 Demonstrates this self-knowledge, awareness, and understanding.
 For example: articulates how ethnic group values influence who one is and how one relates to other people.
-Monitors and applies knowledge of self as a cultural being in assessment, treatment, and consultation Understands and monitors own cultural identities in relation to work with others Uses knowledge of self to monitor effectiveness as a professional Critically evaluates feedback and initiates supervision regularly about diversity issues gender identity, Does Not Meet Expectations Readiness for Practicum Well Developed Competence Knowledge, awareness, and understanding of others individuals as cultural beings.
-Demonstrates knowledge, awareness and understanding of the way culture and context shape the behavior of other individuals.
-Critically evaluates feedback and initiates supervision regularly about diversity issues with others.
-Does Not Meet Expectations city, culture, national origin, religion, sexual orienta Readiness for Practicum Well Developed Competence Holds some beliefs which limit effectiveness with certain clients Knowledge, awareness, and understanding of interactions between self and diverse others Demonstrates knowledge, awareness and understanding of the way culture and context shape interactions between and among individuals.
-Applies knowledge of the role of culture in interactions in assessment, treatment, and consultation of diverse others Understands the role of multiple cultural identities in interactions among individuals Uses knowledge of the role of culture in interactions in work as a professional Critically evaluates feedback and initiates supervision regularly about diversity issues with others D. Applications based on individual and cultural context - Applies knowledge, sensitivity, and understanding regarding ICD issues to work offectively Does Not Meet Expectations Readiness for Practicum Well Developed Competence

-Does Not Meet Expectations Readiness for Practicum Well Developed Competence Lacks insight into impact of personal experiences on case conceptualization, choice of treatment, etc. Basic knowledge of and sensitivity to the scientific, theoretical, and contextual issues related to ICD (as defined by APA policy) as they apply to professional psychology.
+Monitors and applies knowledge of self as a cultural being in assessment, treatment, and consultation Understands and monitors own cultural identities in relation to work with others Uses knowledge of self to monitor effectiveness as a professional Critically evaluates feedback and initiates supervision regularly about diversity issues

+B. Others as shaped by individual and cultural diversity (e.g., cultural, individual, and role differences, including those based on age, gender, gender identity, Does Not Meet Expectations Readiness for Practicum Well Developed Competence Does not talk about inexperience or lack of exposure to individuals/groups from different backgrounds C. Interaction of self and others as shaped by in based on age, gender, gender identity, race, ethnic Does Not Meet Expectations Readiness for Practicum Well Developed Competence Holds some beliefs which limit effectiveness with certain clients Knowledge, awareness, and understanding of interactions between self and diverse others Demonstrates knowledge, awareness and understanding of the way culture and context shape interactions between and among individuals.
+Applies knowledge of the role of culture in interactions in assessment, treatment, and consultation of diverse others Understands the role of multiple cultural identities in interactions among individuals Uses knowledge of the role of culture in interactions in work as a professional Critically evaluates feedback and initiates supervision regularly about diversity issues with others D. Applications based on individual and cultural effectively Does Not Meet Expectations Readiness for Practicum Well Developed Competence Lacks insight into impact of personal experiences on case conceptualization, choice of treatment, etc. Basic knowledge of and sensitivity to the scientific, theoretical, and contextual issues related to ICD (as defined by APA policy) as they apply to professional psychology.
 Understanding of the need to consider ICD issues in all aspects of professional psychology work (e.g., assessment, treatment, research, relationships with colleagues).
-Demonstrates basic knowledge of literatures on individual and cultural differences and engages in respectful interactions that reflects this knowledge Demonstrates understanding of the need to consider ICD issues in all aspects of professional psychology work through respectful interactions diverse individuals, groups and communities Demonstrates ability to address ICD issues across professional settings and activities Works effectively with diverse others in
+Demonstrates basic knowledge of literatures on individual and cultural differences and engages in respectful interactions that reflects this knowledge Demonstrates understanding of the need to consider ICD issues in all aspects of professional psychology work through respectful interactions Demonstrates knowledge of ICD literature and APA policies, including guidelines for practice with diverse individuals, groups and communities Demonstrates ability to address ICD issues across professional settings and activities Works effectively with diverse others in professional activities Demonstrates awareness of effects of oppression and privilege on self and others